 Stay Young at Heart

 With age you tend to develop a condition called arteriosclerosis in which your large arteries become stiffer, leading to a spike in blood pressure.
-There’s also buildup of fatty deposits or plaques on the artery walls, which causes further hardening and narrowing of the arteries, thus restricting blood flow to the heart.
+There’s also a buildup of fatty deposits or plaques on the artery walls, which causes further hardening and narrowing of the arteries, thus restricting blood flow to the heart.
 This fatty deposits buildup or atherosclerosis often culminates in coronary artery disease, a major risk factor for heart attacks.

 Hence, around the world, the 65-plus population is much more susceptible to a heart attack, a stroke, or developing coronary heart disease, than younger people.
 Heart disease is also a leading cause of disability, adversely affecting the quality of life of millions of elderly people the world over.